Execut3/CTF/README.md

 Exploit and Reverse categories will also be added soon.

 ### Iran Cert
-These challenges are used in iran local cert center (APA) in isfahan university of technology.
+These challenges are used in iran local cert center in Isfahan University of Technology.
 **Note:** Challenges are categoriezed in levels.

 ### BinaryCodes
+These are challenges are developed by myself for fun.

-In this folder also deploy guide for each challenge is provided.
-I tried to add dockerFiles and guides to deploy with docker for faster deployment, so u can easily work on challenges.
+In this folder, also deploy guide for each challenge is provided.

-Each challenge provided a solution file, If no solution found for that specific challenge plz issue a comment or feel free to pull request your solve. will be glad to make this repo more complete;
+Each challenge provided a solution file, If no solution found for that specific challenge please issue a comment or feel free to pull request your solve.

 **peace;)**